 Paid Time Away: Vacation, Maternity, & Paternity

-3 weeks (15 working days) provided at the beginning of each academic year
+- Vacation: 3 weeks (15 working days) provided at the beginning of each academic year.

-Cleveland Clinic Florida covers 50% of annual Healthcare Plans for Clinical Trainees and their families.
-Effective on the first day of training with no waiting period.
+- Healthcare: Cleveland Clinic Florida covers 50% of annual Healthcare Plans for Clinical Trainees and their families effective on the first day of training with no waiting period.

 Travel Privileges and Other Education Activities

-Senior and chief residents in ACGME programs that meet eligibility criteria as outlined in the Graduate Physicians Manual may be approved to attend academic meetings for the purpose of presenting or engaging in leadership roles within national societies for up to 5 days per academic year with a maximum reimbursement of $1,200 per academic year.
+Senior and Chief residents in ACGME programs that meet eligibly criteria as outlined in the Graduate Physicians Manual may be approved to attend academic meetings for the purpose of presenting or engaging in leadership roles within national societies for up to 5 days per academic year with a maximum reimbursement of $1,200 per academic year.

-Breakfast, lunch and dinner: Paid by Cleveland Clinic Florida when on in house 24 hour call.
+- On-call Meals: Breakfast, lunch and dinner: Paid by Cleveland Clinic Florida when on in-house 24 hour call.